Midge / EmergersSimple Midge Larva

 Overview

 A thread-based midge larva with a slender profile and wire ribbing for segmentation.
 Often finished with a small tungsten bead or resin coat.
-Tied in red, black, or olive — it's easy to tie in bulk and deadly year-round in tailwaters.
+Tied in red, black, or olive — it's easy to tie in bulk and effective year-round in tailwaters.

 Materials